 Take your career to the next level with this experience-rich program that develops transformational leaders prepared to initiate positive change in an increasingly complex health care environment.

-how to apply the principles of health economics to improve decision making in a complex health care environment involving technologies, systems and infrastructure.
+Learn how to apply the principles of health economics to improve decision making in a complex health care environment involving technologies, systems and infrastructure.

-Gain the specialized skills to manage health information and electronic records in a variety of health care settings.
+Acquire the specialized skills to manage health information and electronic records in a variety of health care settings.
 Become eligible to take the RHIA certification exam.